 Vehicle Damage

-A Crash is when a vehicle loses control and hits an obstacle or rolls over avoiding one.
-The vehicle takes damage equal to 1d6 + its Speed, with no Soak!
-Occupants also Roll this damage but get to Soak with their FRAME and armor, if any.
+• Crashing is when a vehicle loses control and hits an obstacle or rolls over avoiding one.
+The vehicle takes damage equal to 1d6 + its Speed.
+Occupants also Roll this damage.
 If not wearing seatbelts or similar safety devices, count Speed as double for occupants.

-This purposeful assault turns your vehicle into a deadly weapon.
-Against another vehicle, make an Attack Check of the Vehicle’s Handling versus the target’s current Speed.
-Damage is FRAME + Speed + Edge, soaked by the target’s FRAME.
-Ramming a pedestrian is the same, but versus their POISE instead of current Speed.
+• Ramming turns your vehicle into a deadly weapon by sideswiping, t-boning, or rear-ending.
+Against another vehicle, make an Attack Check of the Vehicle’s Handling versus the target’s current Speed (or POISE if a pedestrian!).
+Ram damage to the target is the rammer’s FRAME + Speed + Edge.
+The Ramming vehicle also takes damage, equal to the target’s FRAME + Speed.

-In a head-on collision, add the speed of both vehicles together.
+In a head-on collision, add the speed of both vehicles together for the damage to both sides.

 • Ram Attack: Handling vs. current Speed (or POISE for pedestrians).

-• Ram damage: FRAME + Speed + Edge, soaked by target’s FRAME.
+• Ram damage to target: rammer’s FRAME + Speed + Edge.

 Speed Scaling

-Vehicles with high Speeds are actually much faster than their given Move in human-scaled Zones.
-This is due to the difficulty of accelerating within the confines of a small arena.
-If they break out into more spacious areas the Zones also expand to accommodate their full speed.
-Race Checks are a good example of this.
+Vehicles with high Speeds are faster than their Move in human-scaled Zones would imply.
+If anyone gets picky about this, attribute it to the difficulty of accelerating within the confines of a small arena.
+If a vehicular scene breaks out into more spacious areas the Zones also expand to accommodate their full speed.

 VEHICLES